Catholic University in Erbil

-It was founded in December 2015 by the Archbishop Bashar Warda of the Chaldean Catholic Church, and provides degrees in the arts and sciences recognized by the Kurdistan Regional Government.
+It was founded in December 2015 by the Archbishop Bashar Warda of the Chaldean Catholic Church, and provides degrees in the arts and sciences recognized by the Kurdistan Regional Government (KRG).

 Its foundation stone was laid on 20 October 2012.
 30,000 square metres of land were made available for the campus.
 The Italian Episcopal Conference gave 2.3 million euros for the project, and the Holy Spirit University of Kaslik in Lebanon was contacted for help and guidance.
 Archbishop Bashar Warda also describes pontifical foundation Aid to the Church in Need as a crucial partner in the foundation of the university.

 In an interview with ACN, he described the foundation of the institution.
 “With the shock of ISIS in 2014, the project became an urgent pastoral duty and obligation of care when thousands of families were forced to leave Mosul and the Nineveh Plain.
 Apart from pastoral and humanitarian care, we needed to continue their education.”

 He added that the opportunity for local Christians to pursue higher education is fundamental to stemming the exodus from Iraq.
 "If parents know their children will be educated, then they are more likely to remain in Iraq.”